CoinGovernanceSystem/Legal/Legal Notice.md

 ## Privacy Policy of cgs.vote.

-For more information about our data protection and privacy policy see ourPrivacy policy
+For more information about our data protection and privacy policy see our Privacy Policy.

 ## Use of cookies